-Burnout: The Secret to Unlocking the Stress Cycle by twin sisters Emily Nagoski, PhD, and Amelia Nagoski, DMA “explains why women experience burnout differently than men—and provides a simple, science-based plan to help women minimize stress, manage emotions, and live a more joyful life,” according to the publisher.
+Burnout: The Secret to Unlocking the Stress Cycle by twin sisters Emily Nagoski, PhD, and Amelia Nagoski, DMA, is about burnout in women.
+It “explains why women experience burnout differently than men—and provides a simple, science-based plan to help women minimize stress, manage emotions, and live a more joyful life,” according to the publisher.

 According to the Nagoskis, the main burnout fix, actually, is “all of us caring for each other,” otherwise known as love.

 Most of us have spent our whole lives being taught to believe everyone else’s opinions about our bodies, rather than to believe what our own bodies are trying to tell us.
 For some of us, it’s been so long since we listened to our bodies, we hardly know how to start understanding what they’re trying to tell us, much less how to trust and believe what they’re saying.
 To make matters worse, the more exhausted we are, the noisier the signal is, and the harder it is to hear the message.

 The good news is that stress is not the problem.
 The problem is that the strategies that deal with stressors have almost no relationship to the strategies that deal with the physiological reactions our bodies have to those stressors.
 To be “well” is not to live in a state of perpetual safety and calm, but to move fluidly from a state of adversity, risk, adventure, or excitement, back to safety and calm, and out again.
 Stress is not bad for you; being stuck is bad for you.

 …We thrive when we have a positive goal to move toward, not just a negative state we’re trying to move away from.